parasaurolophus/rader.us/music/algorithmic_musical_composition/algorithmic_musical_composition.md

 waves are perceived as sounding distinctively different from one another, even at the same pitch and amplitude.
 Note also that even though the sawtooth wave has the same overall amplitude when graphed as the first sine wave, above, it actually sounds a bit louder when played back.
-This due to the presence of _overtones_, discussed later.
+This is due to the presence of _overtones_, discussed later.

 The essence of electronic musical composition is finding creative ways to put